We offer an extensive array of products made from crystal, glass, wood, marble, and metal. Here's some additional information on these materials.

 Glass: We design and manufacture a wide variety of stock, semi-custom and custom glass awards.

 Glass for most awards starts as large sheets of glass (picture an extremely large pane of window glass).
 These large sheets of glass are cut into various shapes and sizes to create the components of a glass award.

 Glass for awards come in varying thicknesses, from .375" thick to .75" thick.
 Varying thicknesses are used to create awards of various sizes, designs, and price ranges.

 The glass for awards is actually called "float glass" because it is made by "floating" molten glass on a bath of molten metal (typically tin).
 As the glass flows onto the surface of the metal, it creates a floating ribbon of glass with uniform thickness and perfectly smooth sides.
 The temperature of the ribbon is gradually cooled so that the glass hardens.
 It then passes through a kiln to anneal the glass (so it doesn't crack in temperature changes).
 After this it is cut into sheets of various sizes.

 Most glass awards are either clear in color (sometimes also called Starphire) or jade (which is light green tint to the glass).
+Watch a short video we made about Jade Glass.
 Glass can also come in a black color.